 At the hospital, the specialist doctor will ask you about your symptoms and your general health.
 They will examine you and arrange some of the following tests.

 There are different tests that might be used to help diagnose GIST.
 Our cancer support specialists or your specialist doctor or nurse can give you information about any tests we do not explain here.

 This test uses a thin tube called an endoscope which has a light and camera on the end.
 They gently pass the endoscope down into your throat to look inside the gullet, stomach and part of the small bowel.

 Endoscopic ultrasound (EUS)

 An endoscopic ultrasound uses an endoscope with an ultrasound probe at the end.
 The probe uses soundwaves to make a picture of the inside of the stomach and the surrounding area.
 It can help show the size and position of the tumour.

 Your doctor or nurse may take samples of tissue from the tumour.
+This is called a biopsy.
+This may be done during an endoscopy.
 The samples are looked at under a microscope.
-This is called a biopsy.
-If you are going to have surgery to remove the tumour, you may not have a biopsy taken before your operation.
-Instead, the tumour is sent to the laboratory after the operation for tests to confirm that it is a GIST.
+If you have surgery you may not have a biopsy taken before your operation.
+Instead, the tumour is sent to the laboratory after the operation to find out if it is a GIST.

 - T describes the size of the tumour.

 - N describes whether the cancer has spread to the lymph nodes.